 - Geir Frivold, married to Berit Frivold/LP-instructor

-- Mikkel Funnemark, married to Live Landmark/LP-instructor
+- Mikkel Funnemark, LP-instructor and married to Live Landmark/LP-instructor

 - Kirsti Dahl Johansen, coach